MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 1. Under **Settings** on the **service menu**, select **Databases**.
 1. Select **Add** on the top menu of the **Databases** page.
 1. On the  **Create Database** page, enter **restaurants_reviews** for the **Name**, then select **Save**.
 1. When the operation completes, you're returned to the **Databases** page.
 Verify that **restaurants_reviews** appears in the list of databases.
-You may need to refresh the page for it to appear.
+You might need to refresh the page for it to appear.

 ---